Post-hoc MCMC with glmmTMB

 print(effectiveSize(m1),digits=3)

-In a real analysis we would stop and fix the mixing/convergence problems before proceeding; for this simple sampler, some of our choices would be (1) simply run the chain for longer; (2) tune the candidate distribution (e.g. by using tune to scale some parameters, or perhaps by switching to a multivariate Student t distribution [see the mvtnorm package]); (3) add regularizing priors.
+These effective sizes are probably still too small.
+In a real analysis we would stop and make sure we had addressed the mixing/convergence problems before proceeding; for this simple sampler, some of our choices would be (1) simply run the chain for longer; (2) tune the candidate distribution (e.g. by using tune to scale some parameters, or perhaps by switching to a multivariate Student t distribution [see the mvtnorm package]); (3) add regularizing priors.

 Ignoring the problems and proceeding, we can compute column-wise quantiles or highest posterior density intervals (coda::HPDinterval) to get confidence intervals.
 Plotting posterior distributions, omitting the intercept because it’s on a very different scale.